spellshift/realm/docs/_docs/user-guide/eldritch.md

 ### process.list
 `process.list() -> List<Dict>`

-The <b>process.list</b> method will return a list of dictionarys that describe each process.
+The <b>process.list</b> method returns a list of dictionaries that describe each process.
 The dictionaries follow the schema:

 ```json
 {